Maalik (2025 film): Plot

 Chandrashekhar murders Ramsevan Ghosh, who was responsible for the transport functions in Maalik's business, making Maalik suffer significant losses.
 Maalik warns Dadda and Balhar against meddling with his business affairs.
 Since the murder of Ramsevan Ghosh did not affect Maalik's business too heavily, Chandrashekhar decides to seize Maalik's factory.
 Maalik and his men shoots and murders all of Chandrashekar's men allotted there.
 Defeated, a desperate Chandrashekhar seeks Balhar's help, and the two successfully manage to rage-bait Prabhu Das into directly attacking Maalik, though without success.
 Maalik manages to defeat Prabhu's officers with the help of his loyal associate, Badauna (Anshumaan Pushkar).
 Maalik stands for the elections, a decision which is heavily opposed by both Dadda and Balhar.
 Dadda, though acting pleasurably and supportive in front of Maalik, decides to guide Balhar, Chandrashekhar and Prabhu secretively.
 Prabhu guards the Allahabad borders, Chandrashekhar's men annex Maalik's hiding spots and Balhar aggressively opposes Maalik's chances of winning elections.
 Enraged, Maalik uncovers new weapons, like the AK-47 and the AK-56.
 He successfully attacks Dadda's house with his new weapons and manages to murder Dadda with his bare hands.

 Despite his increasingly violent and authoritative public persona, Maalik maintains a strong connection with his parents and his wife.
 Shalini frequently attempts to persuade him to abandon his criminal life, especially after she becomes pregnant.
-Maalik almost surrenders on Shalini's request, but vacillates upon learning that Shalini was shot dead.
-Maalik hangs the four responsible henchmen single handedly, and then moves on to murder Chandrashekhar in front of his son.
+Maalik almost surrenders on Shalini's request, but vacillates when Badauna informs him that Shalini was shot dead by Chandrashekhar's henchmen.
+Maalik hangs the four responsible henchmen single-handedly, and then moves on to murder Chandrashekhar in front of his son.

 Balhar calls Maalik to apparently negotiate, but Maalik's gang soon realizes that they had been ambushed by police.
 Balhar is shot by Badauna and the gang escapes.
 However, one by one, all of Maalik's gang is shot dead.
 Police forces also suffer heavy loss, but under Prabhu's instructions, manage to surround Maalik and Badauna.
-There Badauna betrays Maalik letting him know that it was him who got Maalik's wife killed in cahoots with Prabhu and Balhar.
-Badauna never intended to surrender and wanted to take over Maalik's empire.
+There, Badauna performs a strange act by murdering Pandit.
+He lets Maalik know that it was him who got Maalik's wife killed in cahoots with Prabhu and Balhar.
+Badauna never intended to surrender and wanted to take over Maalik's empire and prestige.
+This was the sole reason for which he murders Balhar directly, informs Maalik about Dadda's influence (which made Maalik murder his mentor), blames Chandrashekhar for Shalini's death (which led to Maalik shooting Chandrashekhar), and hired henchmen to murder Shalini.
+That was why Badauna also murdered Maalik's workers and Pandit.
+It was Badauna who informed the police about Maalik's arrival at Balhar's home, not Balhar himself.